Featured Alumni - Mary J. Goodwin, Esq. ‘06

 "My biggest challenge has been my health.
 I have fibromyalgia, a neuro-muscular condition that causes chronic widespread pain, stiffness and fatigue.
 I had some symptoms of "Fibro" in high school, but I was not diagnosed until college.
 There is no cure for fibromyalgia, it's just something that you have to learn to live with.
-I've learned so much about myself over the past decade, since graduating from St. Joseph's College.
+I've learned so much about myself over the past decade, since graduating from St. Joseph's University.
 I'm naturally a "go-getter" but I have experienced moments of self-doubt when I feared that I would be unable to be successful due to my disability.
 I've learned to listen to my body and balance my professional and personal aspirations with my health limitations.
 There is a lot of trial and error, but this is how I've been able to be successful."

 Who would play you in a movie about your life and why?

 "Hmmmm...
 Maybe Jordin Sparks?
 We both have bright smiles!"

 If you made front page news, what would be the headline?